srinivas1304/cloudLearning/README.md

    * Models
    * Views
    * Controller
 2. Models
    * Models represent how data is stored in the database.
 It containsl all the data definitions for your application(Schema).
 For example, if you are creating a lirary management system, then a model for books will be present.
-     * alkdsjf
+3. Views
-  4. Views
+   * Views are the components that are visible to the user such as an output or a Graphical user interface.
 5. Controllers